top of page

 Strategies for Achieving Cultural Alignment

 We know that organisations can't simply dictate their culture.
-Some theorists would go so far as to argue that culture adjusts slightly with each new hire who joins the organisation: in other words that organisational culture is the sum of the parts.
+Some theorists argue that culture adjusts slightly with each new hire, meaning organisational culture is the sum of its parts.
 If this is the case, an organisation's culture needs constant reinforcement.
 So how can organisations work towards expressing their target culture and achieving cultural alignment?

 This is a whole field of specialisation, and can take an in-depth study months of work to determine for an individual organisation.
 However, some general tips follow as to the key success factors involved in creating cultural alignment and navigating organisational harmony.

 Define Core Values: Start by identifying the fundamental values that drive your organisation.
-These might include integrity, customer focus, or continuous learning.
-These are the values that are material to how the organisation does business, its lines of product and service, the way it operates and the customers it attracts.
+These are the values that are material to how the organisation does business, its lines of product and service, its operations, and the customers it attracts.
 Communicate these values consistently.

 Leadership Role Modelling: Leaders must embody the desired culture.
 Their actions speak louder than words.
 When leaders consistently demonstrate alignment, it sets the tone for the entire organisation.
-I've worked at a few organisations that claimed to be customer focussed, but in which leaders failed to understand the customer value chain, and therefore did not demonstrate service to internal customers.
+I've worked at a few organisations that claimed to be customer-focused but where leaders failed to understand the customer value chain, and therefore did not demonstrate service to internal customers.
 This means that when employees have a customer on the end of the telephone, they don't necessarily feel supported in providing the great customer service their supervisor is asking them for.

 Feedback and Recognition: Recognise and celebrate behaviours that align with the desired culture.
 Where it comes to behaviours, you tend to get more of what you notice - of both wanted and unwanted behaviours.
 Amp up the attention on aligned behaviours and consider using constructive feedback to address any misalignment.

-I recently dealt with an organisation for which integrity was an uppermost value.
-Confidentiality and managing conflicts of interest are of such importance to this organisation, that where an associate came forward with a conflict of interest in relation to taking a potential opportunity, they would still be compensated for the missed opportunity as if they had actually performed the work.
+I have a client organisation for which integrity is an uppermost value.
+Confidentiality and managing conflicts of interest are of such importance to this organisation, that where an associate comes forward with a conflict of interest in relation to taking a potential opportunity, they would still be compensated for the missed opportunity as if they had actually performed the work.
 This is true cultural alignment that demonstrates from the top the organisation's values at work.

 Cultural Alignment: Navigating Organisational Harmony

 Cultural alignment isn’t a one-time project; promoting and sustaining desired organisational culture is an ongoing journey.
 Organisations must continually assess, adapt, and reinforce their culture.
 When employees feel connected to a shared purpose, they become ambassadors for the organisation’s success.
 Cultural alignment isn’t about uniformity; it’s about celebrating diversity while ensuring everyone aligns around a common purpose.
-Through navigating organisational harmony, cultural alignment creates workplaces where everyone thrives.
+Navigating organisational harmony through cultural alignment creates workplaces where everyone thrives

 Agencia Change is a change management specialist.
 To find out more about our coaching or consulting services, book a free introduction with us.